-If a student has previously received credit for a course required in the program, substitutions can made from any education course at the 500 level or above.

-Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above including 9 semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent, and a minimum of 18 hours of appropriate English courses.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 501 and Bi 502 in addition to other degree requirements.
+- · A maximum of 6 hours of 500 level courses may be included in major requirements. - If a student has previously received credit for a course required in the program, substitutions can made from any education course at the 500 level or above. - · Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above including 9 semester hours of education and/or psychology courses (not including general psychology) including Ps 201 Educational Psychology or its equivalent, and a minimum of 18 hours of appropriate history courses.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 501 and Bi 502 in addition to other degree requirements.